GoogleCloudPlatform/accelerated-platforms/platforms/gke/base/use-cases/federated-learning/README.md

   ensure that only the tenant's workloads are schedulable onto the GKE nodes belonging to a particular tenant.

-- A GKE node pool to host coordination and management workloads that aren't tied to specific tenants.
+- A GKE node pool (`system`) to host coordination and management workloads that aren't tied to specific tenants.

 - [Firewall policies](https://cloud.google.com/firewall/docs/firewall-policies-overview)
   to limit ingress and egress traffic from GKE node pools, unless explicitly